 Then there's Professor Binns, the ghost who teaches History of Magic.
 His most memorable scene involved him droning about the Goblin Rebellion.
 Now, many HP fanfictions contain scenes that take place in class, and if it's History of Magic?
 You can bet Binns will be talking about goblins.

-Alanna from the Tortall books suffers from a similar reputation, despite having had relationships with a grand total of three guys in her life, each of them long-term and serious, one of which became a marriage.
+Alanna from the Song of the Lioness suffers from a similar reputation, despite having had relationships with a grand total of three guys in her life, each of them long-term and serious, one of which became a marriage.
 Yet that's still more than any of Tamora Pierce's other protagonists (except Briar in the Circle of Magic universe), so she gets stuck with a Slutty McSluttington image in some readers' minds.
+(The books were banned from a few school libraries as a result of her supposed sexual promiscuity, which probably didn't help.)

 An in-universe example is Kyp Durron, a powerful young Jedi who once got either possessed or heavily influenced by an ancient and very evil ghost, and who then fished out an indestructible superweapon that had been dropped into the heart of a gas giant and proceeded to use it to cause a supernova that destroyed a rather populated planet.
 He was then very quickly and easily brought back into the light and put the superweapon into a black hole, then got off basically scot-free in the trilogy where he originally featured.
 Basically every book to feature him since then has called him on it, particularly I, Jedi, a sort of Fix Fic trying to get the trilogy to make sense, where the main character leaves in disgust after this mass-murderer is welcomed back into the Jedi Academy for training.
 Other books paint Kyp as the perpetual Atoner, having it and his lack of punishment constantly brought up.